Form Buttons

 letter-spacing: 2px;" />

-button element with the same style settings look like this:button element and the input element in Opera 8.
+So far the 3D-effect is still there, so you can do some styling to fit the rest of your pages.
+There are some problems though.
+If you set the height property the height will be different with the button element and the input element in Opera 8.
 By controlling the height with the padding property, we can still make the buttons look similar in the three browsers.
 In IE horizontal padding does not replace the default padding.
 Instead it is added to it which make the button even wider.
 In Firefox and Opera the padding looks like one would expect (but only when the button element is used).
 If these quirks are unacceptable for your design (and you need to use the form button elements), you probably need to do some CSS hacks or scripting to give browsers different property values.
 By using fixed width buttons we can get around the horizontal padding problem in IE.

 <input type="button"